 A Wing and a Prayer

 All that was left now was a long wait to see which bird won the race.
 The flight was expected to take only three to six days, but after a week, none of pigeons had made their way home.
-Some folks worried that the long climbs over both the Cascade and Rocky Mountain ranges had tuckered them out.
+Some folks worried that the long climbs over both the Cascades and Rockies had tuckered them out.
 Finally on September 28, one showed up in Minneapolis at the home of Rudy Lang, its owner.
 Lang received a model of the Space Needle as a prize.

 Unfortunately for fair publicists, the pigeon was one of the three that had no sponsor, so the press had to report that the winner was RAM 4665 -- not the most exciting of news.
 Rally officials decided to wait and see which sponsored bird turned up next, so that a trophy could be given to one of Seattle's media personalities.
 It turned out to be Frosty Fowler's bird, but the pigeon didn't make it all the way home.
 The poor feathered "Frosty" had been shot by a hunter in South Dakota.